 Adding recruitment info for your listing

-Once you've determined how you want to structure your recruitment listing(s), you can add your info to publish and start recruiting!
+Once you've determined how you want to structure your recruitment listing(s), you can add your info, publish your listing and start recruiting!
 Here is some guidance on adding your recruitment information:

 - Listing Name: In general, we recommend keeping the listing name brief and descriptive of the role.
 In many cases, this will just mean reusing your position name.
-If you are utilizing multiple listings, you can modify your name to help be more descriptive of that placement (such as by adding a location, or by
+If you are utilizing multiple listings, you can modify your name to help be more descriptive of that placement (such as by adding a location)

 - Listing Description: This can be the same as the position description, or can be tailored for a specific region or site, as needed